 Composted manure is even easier to spread when compared to raw manure due to its lower moisture content.
 Because it is a drier product, composted manure does not clump the same way raw manure does, and it is lighter to haul and move around.

-According to the Agricultural Waste Control Regulations, manure should not be spread on frozen ground or during time when soil is saturated.
+According to the Code of Practice for Agricultural Environmental Management, manure should not be spread on frozen ground or during time when soil is saturated.
 Generally, the spreading of manure should not occur from October to April.

 For more information visit these other related pages: